astropy/astropy/docs/install.rst

 {%else%}

-See the :ref:`latest documentation on how to test your installed version of astropy <astropy-dev:testing_installed_astropy>`.
+See the `latest documentation on how to test your installed version of astropy <https://docs.astropy.org/en/latest/install.html#testing-an-installed-astropy>`_.

 {%endif%}